fabkrum/web-performance-resources/crux-page-data.md

 ## Configure the form factors (optional)

-For each form factor, the SITEMAP, URLS, and ORIGINS will be looped:
+For each form factor, the script has to check all sitemaps, URLs, and origins.

 ```
 const FORM_FACTORS = [